Blady-Com/gnoga/docs/user_guide.md

 The actual layout of the files and basic structure is the same as the Singleton application.
 The most important difference is in the "controller".

 In gnogaboard-controller.adb you will notice the procedure Default has an additional parameter called "Connection" and at the end of the body of the package there is a call to "On_Connect_Handler".
-(See below Advanced: The Connection Parameter and GUI elements on the Stack)
+(See below Advanced: The Connection Parameter and GUI elements on the Stack.)

 The On_Connect_Handler associates URLs with the "controller" procedure that will handle each incoming connection from the browser.
 The special URL of "default" tells Gnoga to call that handler as the default, i.e. for any URL not handled by another On_Connect_Handler.
 In this case it is our procedure called Default.